Translations

 I’ll see you (Granny and Papaw Wood, Mom, and Dad) again at Home.
 Until then, I remember.

-The following is from my rough draft work.
-The numbers, and my calculations, are all verified, as of the date and approximate time of the entry.
-I will not place my work into a more readable format, with apology.
-I am only trying to educate folks in general and certain family members specifically.
+The following information is from a rough draft.
+The numbers and my calculations are all verified, as of the date and approximate time of the entry.
+With apology, I did not format the rough draft, into a more readable style.
+I am only trying to educate folks, in general, and certain family members, specifically.
 A word to the wise is sufficient.
-Let’s see if they are wise.
+Let’s see who is wise.

 LET’S START WITH TENNESSEE & KNOX CO.